OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ## Support

-You can always email the lab managers at [sandiego-lab@openresearch.institute](mailto:sandiego-lab@openresearch.institute) with any questions or suggestions.
+You can always email the lab managers at [remote-labs@openresearch.institute](mailto:remote-labs@openresearch.institute) with any questions or suggestions.
 You can also find us, more often than not, in the **Phase 4 Ground** Slack in the **remote_labs** channel.